top of page

 Present Day

-In 1996, after an election, Leslie James Payne KGCT was installed as Grand Prior on the 22nd June at Tewkesbury Abbey by permission of the Priest-in-charge Fr.
+In 1996, following a Grand Priory election, Leslie James Payne KGCT was appointed Grand Prior on the 22nd June at Tewkesbury Abbey by permission of the Priest-in-charge Fr.
 Michael Taverner.
 The ceremony was performed by the retiring Grand Prior Trevor Lawson KGCT assisted by the then Grand Prior of the Spanish Grand Priory, Professor Don Fernando de Toro Garland KGCT, the Baron de Gar.

 bottom of page